 Yesterday I took my daughter in for her yearly check-up.
 As she had her vision tested I remembered when I had mine at her age, but not because it was mandatory, but because I was a naughty little girl.
 Two of my closest friends in my first grade class were wearing glasses.
 I wanted to be just like them.
 I wanted glasses too.
 My friends said that they had headaches from all the squinting they had done.
 They said their eyes hurt.
 They said their eyes turned red.

-I went home and cried to my dad that my head was killing me, and that my eyes were so painful.
+I went home and cried to my dad that my head was killing me, and that my eyes hurt so terribly, I was afraid they’d fall out of the eye sockets.
 I rubbed and rubbed at them, and my eyes became red and inflamed from all the rubbing I did.
 I walked around the house squinting and rubbing at my eyes.
 My parents were worried.
 Bad eyesight was a common occurrence in my dad’s family.
 Three of the seven siblings were wearing bifocals.

 So my dad took me to see the eye doctor.

 The doctor’s sitting room was filled with kids who, no doubt, had the same idea I did.
 There they all were in their blue and white school uniforms rubbing at their eyes and squinting.
 And there were the parents slapping the kids hands away from their eyes, looking worried.